Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Since Lochinvar already knows what type of tool they are wanting we will compare different solutions for the subsystems instead of overall solutions for the problem.
 A list of different solutions for each subsystem is shown below, along with design considerations, and the chosen solutions.

-## Potential PCB Solutions

-1. Single-Layer PCB
-   - Single-layer PCBs consists of a single layer of conductive material with components and traces on one side.
-[1]
-   - They are relatively simple and cost-effective, making them ideal for basic electronic devices.
-[1]
-   - Some advantages for the single-layer PCB are the following: they are inexpensive, they can be manufactored faster, and since it is a single layer the designs are easier to produce.
-[1]
-   - Some disadvantages are they operate at a slower speed, they have less freedom for the layout of the design, and they are larger.
-[2]

-2. Multi-Layer PCB
-   - Multi-layer PCBs consists of multiple layers of conductive material, with insulated layers in between with the traces and components on both sides.
-[1]
-   - They can accommodate more complex circuit designs, which results in more flexibility for routing traces.
-[1]
-   - Since the PCB has multiple layers of conductive material this helps to reduce signal noise and interference between components.
-[1]
-   - Some advantages for the multi-layer PCB are the following: they have a more compact size, they have improved signal integrity due to being able to place the power and ground planes inbetween components, and they can operate at a faster speed.
-[3]
-   - Some disadvantages are they cost more to produce, they are more complex to design, and they are harder to debug due to the inner layers.
-[3]

-Our design needs to handle PWM and tachometer signals with high signal integrity due to the nature of the diagnostic tool.
-We also need to take into account size accomadations for our tool.
-Due to the design considerations we will be pursuing a multi-layered PCB design for our fan diagnostic tool.

 ## Potential Microcontroller Solutions

 1. Single Microcontroller